-- 1. Planning authorities shall promote economic development and competitiveness by: - a) providing for an appropriate mix and range of employment, institutional, and broader mixed uses to meet long-term needs; - providing opportunities for a diversified economic base, including maintaining a range and choice of suitable sites for employment uses which support a wide range of economic activities and ancillary uses, and take into account the needs of existing and future businesses; - c) identifying strategic sites for investment, monitoring the availability and suitability of employment sites, including market-ready sites, and seeking to address potential barriers to investment; and - d) encouraging intensification of employment uses and compact, mixed-use development that incorporates compatible employment uses such as office, retail, industrial, manufacturing and warehousing, to support the achievement complete communities. - Industrial, manufacturing and small-scale warehousing uses that could be located adjacent to sensitive land uses without adverse effects are encouraged in strategic growth areas and other mixed-use areas where frequent transit service is available, outside of employment areas. - 3.
-On lands for employment outside of employment areas, and taking into account the transition of uses to prevent adverse effects, a diverse mix of land uses, including residential, employment, public service facilities and other institutional uses shall be permitted to support the achievement of complete communities. - 4.
-Official plans and zoning by-laws shall not contain provisions that are more restrictive than policy 2.8.1.3 except for purposes of public health and safety. - 5.
+- 1. Planning authorities shall promote economic development and competitiveness by: - a) providing for an appropriate mix and range of employment, institutional, and broader mixed uses to meet long-term needs; - b) providing opportunities for a diversified economic base, including maintaining a range and choice of suitable sites for employment uses which support a wide range of economic activities and ancillary uses, and take into account the needs of existing and future businesses; - c) identifying strategic sites for investment, monitoring the availability and suitability of employment sites, including market-ready sites, and seeking to address potential barriers to investment; - d) encouraging intensification of employment uses and compatible, compact, mixeduse development to support the achievement of complete communities; and - e) addressing land use compatibility adjacent to employment areas by providing an appropriate transition to sensitive land uses. - 2.
+Industrial, manufacturing and small-scale warehousing uses that could be located adjacent to sensitive land uses without adverse effects are encouraged in strategic growth areas and other mixed-use areas where frequent transit service is available, outside of employment areas. - 3.
+On lands for employment outside of employment areas, including on lands that provide for an appropriate transition of uses to prevent adverse effects, a diverse mix of land uses, including residential, employment, public service facilities and other institutional uses shall be permitted, in accordance with policy 3.5, to support the achievement of complete communities. - 4.
 Major office and major institutional development should be directed to major transit station areas or other strategic growth areas where frequent transit service is available.